 This one probably needs a little bit more explanation, so I’ll briefly describe each domain;

 Mouthfeel - this relates to how light or heavy the coffee feels in the mouth.
-Tea generally has a very light mouthfeel (we may also refer to this as ‘body’).
 The higher the score, the heavier the mouthfeel.
+A lower score means that the mouthfeel is light, with a tea-like mouthfeel.

 Finish - this score relates to the length of the finish, the extent to which the coffee lingers in your mouth.
-A long finish will usually be sweet, like eating toffee.
+A long finish will usually be sweet and creamy, like eating toffee.
 A short finish could be something like what you experience when drinking black tea.
 A higher score suggests a longer finish.

 Acidity - here we are scoring from low/mild acidity (1) to a ‘slap-you-in-the-face grapefruit mega-zing’ (5).
 I should trademark that.